Pathly-Travel/pahtly-app/docs/DEPLOYMENT.md

 ## Overview

-This guide covers deployment strategies for the Laravel DTO application across different environments: development, staging, and production.
+This guide covers deployment strategies for the Pathly App across different environments: development, staging, and production.

 ## Environment Setup